 Goodville Mutual was founded in 1926 by a small group of Mennonite men who were aware of the growing need for automobile insurance in Lancaster County, Pennsylvania.
 They created a company on the principle of bearing one another's burdens.
 Although this vision reflected the Anabaptist beliefs of service and mutual aid, it was agreed that the company would serve the wider community.

 Goodville Mutual is rated A VIII (Excellent) by A.M.
 Best.
-For seven consecutive years, 2010 - 2016, Goodville was also named as one of the top 50 property and casualty companies in the US by the Ward Group.
+For nine consecutive years, 2010 - 2018, Goodville was also named as one of the top 50 property and casualty companies in the US by the Ward Group.
 Ward's analyzes the performance of nearly 3000 companies for financial safety, consistency and performance.
-To receive this recognition, Goodville passed all the performance measures for the last seven years.
+To receive this recognition, Goodville passed all the performance measures for the past five years analyzed.

 Goodville Mutual is committed to provide comprehensive property and casualty insurance products of the highest quality and to conduct our business by biblical principles of love, justice and integrity.

 Founded as Goodville Mutual in the town of Goodville, Pennsylvania, to write automobile liability insurance